ipcjk/ixgen/Readme.md

 ### peer configuration parameters ###

    When adding a peer ASN to a _[peers]_-section, there are several options and parameters you can add-on the same line.
-All options or parameters are delimited by a single space.
+All options or parameters are delimited by whitespaces or tabs.
 Future reader will be improved.

     - ipv4=0 (0 = disable neighbor commands with ipv4 addresses, 1 = enable [default])
     - ipv6=0 (0 = disable neighbor commands with ipv6 addresses, 1 = enable [default])